Francis-Komizu/Tacotron2/README.md

-# Gal-TTS based on Tacotron2 and Waveglow
+# Stella-TTS based on Tacotron2 and Waveglow

 ## Dataset:
 ### SenRenSpeech